dzhu917/bachelor-nation/README.md

 ### roses.js
 This file creates the rose and glitter animations on the first slide.

-This project uses Bootstrap for its CSS framework and the JavaScript library D3.js for its interactive visualizations.
+Our project uses Bootstrap for its CSS framework and the JavaScript library D3.js for its interactive visualizations.
+There are no need to download any additional libraries to run this project - all data and code required is contained within this Github repository.